glfw/glfw/README.md

                  `GLX_SGIX_fbconfig` was unavailable
  - [X11] Bugfix: The message type of ICCCM protocol events was not checked
  - [X11] Bugfix: `glfwDestroyWindow` did not flush the output buffer.
+ - [X11] Bugfix: Window frame interactions were reported as focus events

 ## Contact